Geomorphology - Rivers/Watersheds - Natural

 Wickert, A.D., Clubb, F.J., Larson, P.H.,

-Riedesel, S., Peffekover, A., Penprase, S.B.,
+Riedesel, S., Peffekover, A., Penprase, S.B., Rittenour,

-Rittenour, T.M., Barefoot, E.A., Wood, J., Kuchta, M.,
+T.M., Barefoot, E.A., Wood, J., Kuchta, M., Mitchell,

-Mitchell, P., Hassenruck-Gudipati, H.J., Jones, J.C.,
+P., Hassenruck-Gudipati, H.J., Jones, J.C., Larsen,

-Larsen, I.C., Glade, I., Kurak, E., Schirmer, R.C.,
+I.C., Glade, I., Kurak, E., Schirmer, R.C., Jennings,

-Jennings, C.E.
+C.E.
 (2024).
-Meltwater floods and isostatic
+Meltwater floods and isostatic adjustment

-adjustment shaped the Upper Mississippi Valley.
+shaped the Upper Mississippi Valley.
+Abstracts with

-Jones, J., Libby, D., England, H., *Rowen, J.,
+Jones, J., Libby, D., England, H., *Rowen,

-Larson, P., Hilgendorf, Z., Brown, A.,
+J., Larson, P., Hilgendorf, Z.,

-Wickert, A. (2024).
+Brown, A., Wickert, A. (2024).
 A Tale of Three Rivers:

 Anthropogenic Influence and Planform Change Across